matt1/deno-gopher/README.md

 // Create a new GopherClient, optionally specifying the protocol version to use. const client = new GopherClient({
-  ProtocolVersion: GopherProtocol.RFC1436,
+  protocolVersion: GopherProtocol.RFC1436,
 });

 // Download the Gopher server's menu. const menu = await client.downloadMenu({
-  Hostname: 'gopher.example.com',
+  hostname: 'gopher.example.com',
-  // Optional: Port (default 70)
+  // Optional: port (default 70)
-  // Optional: Selector (e.g. '/foo')
+  // Optional: selector (e.g. '/foo')
 });

 // To display the menu items.